 Enjoyment - Our curriculum is fully inclusive to allow all students to enjoy their personal learning journey.
 School visits to local hotels to learn how to enhance the aesthetics and presentation of dishes to a wider audience.

-We deliver lessons where students plan and design their own foods, e.g. design, name and create a burger/vegetarian option and to understand that there are different types of diets and why people eat the foods that they do.
-In addition, students learn about garnishes and the importance of presentation of food.
+We deliver lessons where students plan and design their own foods, e.g. design, name, and create a burger/vegetarian option, and understand that there are different types of diets and why people eat the foods that they do.
+In addition, students learn about garnishes and the importance of the presentation of food.

 Lessons are taught in mixed ability/gender groups with differentiated competition to ensure all students are enjoying themselves and developing in their learning journey.
 The students will experience House competitions every half term to create an ethos of healthy competitions where students “feel part of a family” and learn to work for one another.